Phoenix Mosque: The steles and tombstones

-Much of the historical record of this mosque is recorded on a collection of steles that are now housed within the mosque complex.
+Much of the historical record of the mosque is recorded on a collection of steles that are now housed within the mosque complex.
 They corroborate information about the historical location of the mosque and also describe other nearby centers of worship such as a Uighur mosque and a Nestorian church.
 These steles also show that the mosque has had many historical names before its current name.
 Some historical names include the Temple of Ritual Salutations, Wu-lin Gardens, and Li Bai Temple.
 Other steles in the mosque complex corroborate evidence that the mosque was built in the Tang dynasty but destroyed by fire at the end of the Song.

 In addition to the steles, the mosque currently houses twenty-one Yuan dynasty tombstones which were retrieved from a Muslim cemetery.
 These tombstones are written in stylized Arabic and Persian and detail the deaths of some military and religious figures, as well as merchants.
 Some of the tombstones include dates given in not only the Islamic calendar, but the Turkish animal calendar and Chinese calendar as well.
 This shows the multicultural and cosmopolitan characteristic of Mongol rule in the area.
 The style of the inscriptions also shows the rich Muslim community of the area during this period in time.
 Three of the elegies on the tombstones were composed specifically for the memorialized person.
 Hangzhou not only hosted skilled engravers to inscribe the works, but also poets to write compositions for these steles.

 The mosque currently

 Today's Phoenix Mosque is around half the size that it was in the Song or Yuan dynasty.
-While it used to be one of the six mosques servicing the Muslim community in Hangzhou, it is now the only remaining mosque.
-Currently, Friday prayers and festivals are not prayed, and the prayer has moved to the new Hangzhou Mosque.
+While it used to be one of the six mosques servicing the Muslim community in Hangzhou, at one stage it was the only remaining mosque.
+Since 2016, Friday prayers and festivals are not prayed at the mosque, and the prayer moved to the Hangzhou Mosque during 2016 and 2017.

-Repair and renovation history

 The Phoenix Mosque has been destroyed, renovated, and repaired several times.
-Its current form is an amalgamation of changes made during these periods of reconstruction.
+Its current form is an amalgamation of changes made during the following periods of reconstruction.

 1451 renovation

-Notably, this restoration contributed the current mihrab of the Phoenix mosque.
+Notably, this restoration contributed the current mihrab of the mosque.
 It is made from gilded red wood and has inscribed verses from the Qur'an.